csr/wookieepedia-full-stack/README.md

 You will find a folder called `.github/workflows` at the root level which has two GitHub Actions files.
 These Actions automatically build the Dockerfile for both the frontend and backend application when a new commit is detected on the `main` branch.
 The GitHub actions push the newly created Docker images to the [cesaredecal/wookieepedia-full-stack](https://hub.docker.com/repository/docker/cesaredecal/wookieepedia-full-stack) Docker Hub public repository.
 As a fun fact, the web app is hosted on DigitalOcean using the App Platform Plaform-as-a-Service product that fetches these images and spins up the containers.

-## Tests
+## Run e2e tests

 While all types of tests are important, due to the limited time available end-to-end tests are available.
 PlayWright is the testing library of choice for this project.
 Find the end-to-end (e2e) tests in `frontend/tests/home.spec.ts`.
+These are not integration tests (that mock the backend API), but I analyzed the options and considered that end-to-end tests would be the most complete and would test both frontend and backend functionalities at the same time.

-The tests check that...
+The tests check the following:

 * ✅ The header looks as expected (has a title and two tabs: people and planets)
 * ✅ `Luke Skywalker` appears in the first table and that `Gasgano` appears when searching for `gano`